wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

 6. Delete the Send mediator by right clicking on the mediator and selecting **Delete from Model**.
 Replace this with a Call mediator from the **Mediators** palette and add GrandOakEP from the **Defined Endpoints** palette to the empty box adjoining the Call mediator.

-7. Replace the Send mediators in the following two case boxes as well and add ClemencyEP and PineValleyEP to the respective boxesadjoining the Call mediators.
+7. Replace the Send mediators in the following two case boxes as well and add ClemencyEP and PineValleyEP to the respective boxes adjoining the Call mediators.
     ![](../../assets/img/tutorials/119132228/119132235.png)

     !!!
 Info
-        Replacing with a Call mediator allows us to define other service invocations following this mediator.
+        Using the Call mediator allows us to define other service invocations following this mediator.

     Let's use Property mediators to retrieve and store the values that you get from the response you receive from GrandOakEP, ClemencyEP, or PineValleyEP.